microsoft/AirSim/docs/faq.md

 so this will also work "SerialPort":"/dev/ttyACM0,115200".
 But that mapping is similar to windows, it is automatically assigned and can change, whereas the long name will work even if the actual tty serial device mapping changes.

+### My mouse disappears

+Yes, Unreal steals the mouse, and we don't draw one.
+So to get your mouse back just use Alt+TAB to switch to a different window.